orlevii/mlserving/README.md

 # ML Serving
 Serving ML Models

-A framework for developing a realtime model-inference service.
+**mlserving** is a framework for developing a realtime model-inference service.

-Allows you to set up an inference-endpoint for you ML Model easily.
+Allows you to set up an inference-endpoint for your ML Model easily.

 Docs can found here:
 https://orlevii.github.io/mlserving/